famoseagle/sweatshop/README.txt

 * async message passing through amq
 * ability to group workers into specific queues
-* can work on webservers not running EventMachine like Passenger
+* can work on web servers not running EventMachine (like Passenger)

 == SYNOPSIS: